daigofuji/jekyll-foundation-5-starter/README.md

 ### Useful command:

+This assumes you have grunt and bower installed.
+Make sure you have [npm](https://docs.npmjs.com/getting-started/installing-node), and have ran `npm install -g bower grunt-cli` to install bower and grunt globally.

-Run grunt to compile css from sass by simply run
+Run grunt to compile css from sass by simply run `grunt` from your terminal within your repo.

-`grunt`

-from your terminal.
-It will launch watch. <code>control-c</code> to stop.
+It will launch watch by default. <code>control-c</code> to stop.
+If you only want the css compiled once, run `grunt sass`

-You need to have grunt installed. <a href="http://daigo.org/2013/11/installing-npm-on-mavericks-macbook-pro/">This blog post</a> may be useful if you are like me and running Mac OS X.

-To run jekyll locally, run

-`bundle exec jekyll serve --watch`
+To run jekyll locally to test your website while developing, run  `bundle exec jekyll serve --watch` (requires ruby)

 Your website should be viewable by going to [localhost:4000](http://localhost:4000/)

-If you want to make sure foundation is up to date, try

-`foundation update`

-(requires bower)

-Github's doc on <a href="https://help.github.com/articles/using-jekyll-with-pages">how to use Jekyll on Github Pages</a>.
+Github's doc on [how to use Jekyll on Github Pages](https://help.github.com/articles/using-jekyll-with-pages) is also helpful.

+For more on Foundation stuff that I am using, see [Foundation documentation](http://foundation.zurb.com/docs/sass.html)

 ### Special Thanks